IsarahTarila1/IsarahTarila1/README.md

 #### Diving into the Digital Realm: Exploring the World of Android Development.
 ![Diving into the Digital Realm: Exploring the World of Android Development.](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I'm Tarila, an up-and-coming Android developer from Nigeria, currently honing my skills while pursuing my education.
+My passion for technology and love for creative problem-solving has led me down the path of app development, and I'm excited to showcase my work and abilities through this portfolio.
+Get ready for a glimpse into my technical know-how and creative vision!

 Skills: JAVA / KOTLIN